damienwhaley/challenge-cashapp/README.md

 The bank domain is aware of the customer domain, but the customer domain is not aware at all of the bank domain.

+## Final Comments

+The resulting code seems very simple, and it implements only the functionality which was requested.

+The two domains ended up as two classes (one class for each domain).

+The main important logic is in the deposit and withdrawal functions.
+The `index.js` file uses the challenge code to demonstrate the use.

+The test cases also demonstrate the use of the challenge code, and proves that the solution is correct, and also ensures that edge cases are correctly catered for.
+As much as possible the test cases try to test behaviour, rather than the implementation.
+The solution is very simple, and in some cases the test cases seem to test the implementation details, but this was not the goal.

+## Thanks

+Thanks for spending the time to review this, and I look forward to your feedback.